realpython/realpython-blog/2015/2015-05-18-django-development-with-docker-compose-and-machine.markdown

 1. The *nginx* service is used for reverse proxy to forward requests either to Django or the static file directory.
 1. Next, the *postgres* service is built from the the official [PostgreSQL image](https://registry.hub.docker.com/_/postgres/) from [Docker Hub](https://hub.docker.com/), which installs Postgres and runs the server on the default port 5432.
 Did you notice the [data volume](https://docs.docker.com/engine/userguide/containers/dockervolumes/)?
 This helps ensure that the data persists even if the Postgres container is deleted.
 1. Likewise, the *redis* service uses the official [Redis image](https://registry.hub.docker.com/u/library/redis/) to install, well, Redis and then the service is ran on port 6379.

+Obs: At postgres ports, The address "127.0.0.1:" is for specify from where can comunicate.
+Without 127.0.0.1, postgres receive comunication from anywhere..

 Now, to get the containers running, build the images and then start the services: